Azure/azure-sdk/docs/java/design.md

 `endpoint` may be renamed if a more user-friendly name can be justified.
 For example, a blob storage library developer may consider using `new BlobClientBuilder.blobUrl(..)`.
 In this case, the `endpoint` API should be removed.

-{% include requirement/MUST %} use the following precedence rules for builder arguments:
+{% include requirement/MUST id="java-service-client-builder-precedence" %} use the following precedence rules for builder arguments:

 1. If the user sets a non-null `pipeline`, all other settings related to construction and configuration of a pipeline are ignored.
 The provided pipeline is used as-is.
 2. If the user sets a `connectionString` and a `credential`, the `credential` will take precedence and the `connectionString` must be ignored.

 Supporting common precedence rules ensures consistency across client libraries.

-{% include requirement/MUST %} throw an `IllegalStateException` from the builder method when it receives mutually exclusive arguments.
+{% include requirement/MUST id="java-service-client-builder-state" %} throw an `IllegalStateException` from the builder method when it receives mutually exclusive arguments.
 The consumer is over-specifying builder arguments, some of which will necessarily be ignored.
 The error message in the exception must clearly outline the issue.

-{% include requirement/MUST %} ensure the builder will instantiate a service client into a valid state.
+{% include requirement/MUST id="java-service-client-builder-validity" %} ensure the builder will instantiate a service client into a valid state.
 Throw validation exceptions during fluent property calls, or as part of the `build*()` calls.

-{% include requirement/MUSTNOT %} leak the underlying protocol transport implementation details to the consumer.
+{% include requirement/MUSTNOT id="java-service-client-builder-leakage" %} leak the underlying protocol transport implementation details to the consumer.
 All types from the protocol transport implementation must be appropriately abstracted.

-{% include requirement/MUST %} prefix methods that create or vend subclients with `get` and suffix with `Client` or `AsyncClient` for sync and async subclients respectively (for example, `container.getBlobClient()` or `container.getBlobAsyncClient()`).
+{% include requirement/MUST id="java-service-client-vend-prefix" %} prefix methods that create or vend subclients with `get` and suffix with `Client` or `AsyncClient` for sync and async subclients respectively (for example, `container.getBlobClient()` or `container.getBlobAsyncClient()`).

 ## Common service client patterns

-{% include requirement/MUST %} prefer the use of the following terms for CRUD operations:
+{% include requirement/MUST id="java-service-client-verbs" %} prefer the use of the following terms for CRUD operations:

 |Verb              |Parameters        |Returns                 |Comments                                                                                                                |
 |------------------|------------------|------------------------|------------------------------------------------------------------------------------------------------------------------|